Arthritis and Rheumatic Diseases Fellowship Program

 OHSU offers many opportunities for immunology, translational, and clinical research.

-The first year fellow is encouraged to meet with the various faculty members early on to identify a research project (laboratory based, clinical, or translational) that could be completed during the second year of training.
+Early in fellowship, fellows are mentored by Dr. Michael Davey and Dr. Cailin Sibley to identify and develop a research project (laboratory based, clinical, or translational) that can be completed during the course of their training.
+The first year fellow is encouraged to meet with the various faculty members early on to identify a research project that could be completed during the second year of training.

-If interested in an academic career in clinical research, fellows are encouraged to consider applying to the Human Investigator Program available at OHSU.
-The program is a one to two-year certificate program providing training in all phases of clinical research including epidemiologic research methods, biostatistics, evidence-based medicine, outcomes research methods, and medical informatics methods.Fellows can choose to complete the program or audit specific classes.
-A third year of fellowship can be arranged for fellows who wish to pursue an academic career.
+If interested in an academic career in clinical research, fellows may consider applying to the Human Investigator Program available at OHSU.
+The program is a one to two-year competitive certificate program providing training in all phases of clinical research including epidemiologic research methods, biostatistics, evidence-based medicine, outcomes research methods, and medical informatics methods.Fellows can choose to complete the program or audit specific classes.
+A third year of fellowship may be arranged for fellows who wish to pursue an academic career.
 Such an arrangement is contingent upon available funding.

 Fellows are encouraged to work towards submitting an abstract to the ACR annual meeting and to team up with a faculty member to complete a peer reviewed publication (review, case report, or original research) during their training.

-Our faculty team consists of 10 rheumatologists and a nurse practitioner:
+Our faculty team consists of 14 Rheumatologists and a nurse practitioner.

-Fellows have the opportunity to attend the annual national meeting of the American College of Rheumatology.
-Fellows are also sponsored to attend the yearly Rheumatology and Orthopedics CME course organized by our Division in Sunriver, OR as well as the Northwest Rheumatism Society's annual meeting.
-If engaged in spondyloarthritis research, the second year fellows are invited to attend the Spondyloarthritis Research and Treatment Network (SPARTAN)'s yearly meeting.
+Fellows have the opportunity to attend the annual national scientific meeting of the American College of Rheumatology (ACR) and the ACR's State Of The Art annual meeting.
+Fellows are encouraged to attend the Northwest Rheumatism Society's annual meeting which takes place on a rotating basis in Portland OR, Seattle WA, or Vancouver BC.
+If engaged in spondyloarthritis research, the second year fellows may also be invited to attend the Spondyloarthritis Research and Treatment Network's (SPARTAN) yearly meeting.

 Opportunities to Speak

-In addition to Wednesday morning conference, fellows have ample opportunities to speak publically either to physicians in the community (Rheumatology and Orthopedics CME course organized by our Division in Sunriver, OR), to peers (internal medicine residents during the rheumatology core curriculum series), to other learners (physician assistant students), and to lay people (medical coders or others).
+In addition to Wednesday morning conference, fellows have ample opportunities to speak publically either to physicians in the community (Warm Springs Clinic), to peers (internal medicine residents during the rheumatology core curriculum series), to other learners (physician assistant students, medical students), and to lay people (medical coders or others).
 We feel that the ability to present to the medical community or to the public is an important skill needed to become a proficient consultant.